 “No!”
-Volcanus objected, his area lighting up as fire surrounded the flame god, as lava spilled from his mouth.
+Volcanus objected, his area lighting up as fire enveloped the flame god, as lava spilled from his mouth.
 “It is an ambiguous plan at best.
-And even if it was not, even if the plan worked, who is to say that Chaos will never return?
+And even if it was not, even if the plan succeeded, who is to say that Chaos will never return?
 Use your powers, Agnitia.
 Look into the future and tell us.
-As the Goddess of Divination, can you determine if he will return?"
+As the Goddess of Divination, can you determine if he will reappear once we are gone?”

 Agnitia sighed.
 “No. I cannot see that in the future.
 I am uncertain.
 My sight only stretches a certain distance through time.
-But I can assure you that my plan will work.
+But I can assure you that my plan can accomplish our goals.
 And maybe that is all we need.”

-“I agree with Volcanus,” Aquator, the water god, added his opinion.
-It was very rare to see such a thing, the gods of fire and water agreeing.
+“I agree with Volcanus,” Aquator added his judgement.
+It was a rare occurance; the gods of Fire and Water agreeing.
 But when the entirety of existence lay in the balance, anything was possible.

-“I will do it,” Aquator continued.
-“But we need to be certain our worlds are guarded when we are gone.”
+“I will do it,” Aquator continued, “but we need to be certain our realms are defended when we are gone.”

 She then turned to the Keeper and nodded.
 The Keeper waved her hand, and four bright flashes erupted in the heart of the chamber.
 As they died out, four amulets stood in their place.
-Four golden chains connected to four golden circles, each with clear gems inserted into them.
-The amulets that Agnitia had slaved over to perfect them.
+Four golden chains attached to golden circles, each with clear gems inserted into them.
+The amulets that Agnitia had slaved over to perfect.

 “What are these, Agnitia?”
-Tempus was the one to speak this time.
+Tempus, the God of Time, was the one to speak.

 “These are the Amulets of the Spirits,” Agnitia began.
-“We will hide these here, buried in this chamber and imbued with our powers.
-They will possess a part of our spirits, so that if, or when, the time arises, many years from now, they will be found and used to protect the worlds from whatever force threatens them.
-Destiny will ensure this.
+“We will hide these here, entombed in this chamber and imbued with our powers.
+They will possess a part of our spirits, so that if, or when the time arises, many years from now, they will be found and used to defend the realms from whatever force threatens them.
+Destiny will make certain of that.
 All who agree, say I.”

 Aquator was next.
 “I.”

-And as these five gods did, the eleven remaining gods did the same.
-It was settled.
+And as these four gods did, the twelve remaining gods did the same.
+It was resolved.
 With that, they raised their arms, releasing streams of energy that illuminated the entire room.
-It was soon filled with colour – blue, red, purple, gold, green – and the streams of power, which danced around the room, looking for their destination, could be seen by the soldiers of the gods miles away.
-In fact, if their followers did not know of the grave severity of the meeting, they would have assumed the gods were celebrating.
-But if they were to look upon the faces of the gods, they would see that no such thing was happening.
-They would see dread, anger, pain, sadness, all the emotion brought on by war… by death.
+It was soon brimming with colour – blue, red, purple, gold, green – and the streams of power, which danced around the chamber, looking for their target, could doubtlessly be detected by the soldiers miles away.
+In fact, if humans did not know of the grave severity of the meeting, one could make the assumption that the gods were celebrating.
+But as the Keeper gazed upon their faces, as she saw into their eyes, she registered no semblance of joy, or hope, or relief.
+She saw dread, anger, pain, sadness, all the emotion brought on by war… by death.
 It was an expression she had become disturbingly familiar with.